AshutoshDash1999/CryptoKart/README.md

 The whole website is built using HTML, CSS, JavaScript and Bootstrap.
 The website is hosted in Netlify and Git is used for version control.

 ## Challenges we ran into
 The first challenge that I faced was the design thinking.
 How the UI should look?
 What should be the website flow.
 The second challenge was learning about Crypto.
-With no
+With no knowledge of cryptocurrencies, this project helped me in learnign about cryptos.

 ## What we learned
 I learned more about how cryptocurrencies and block-chain works.
 Working in version control like Git is improved